-Note that Shigeo Nakane, Full-Time Audit & Supervisory Board member, has served as Executive Managing Officer, General Manager of the Accounting Department of the Company, and that Nobuyuki Kobayashi, External Audit & Supervisory Board member, is registered as a certified public accountant.
+Note that External Audit & Supervisory Board member Nobuyuki Kobayashi and Noriko Koike are registered as a certified public accountant.
 Both members have considerable knowledge of finance and accounting.

 Status of Activities by Audit & Supervisory Board Members and the Audit & Supervisory Board